 Students may be required to attend mandatory administrative sessions outside normal class hours either as a supplement to a credited exercise, or as part of ethics and professionalism training.
 Students will receive notice of such required programs via University email.
 Unexcused absences from such programming may result in: a letter being placed in the student’s file; unsatisfactory completion of the first year program; and/or lack of certification as being in “good standing” at the Law School.

 Class ranks and percentile thresholds are computed each semester for upper division (2L and 3L) JD students, after all available grades from the previous semester have been entered.
 Ranks and percentile thresholds for 1L students are computed only after the conclusion of the Spring semester.
 Ranks do not include Summer Session grades for the year in which they are calculated.
 If required, the class rank of an individual student will be given by the Registrar to Order of the Coif for qualification purposes, but will not be revealed to the student.
 Individual students may receive their class rank for the limited purpose of application for judicial clerkships or academic teaching positions.
 Class rank may not be used on a student’s resume except for the aforementioned purposes.
 See Law School Academic Rule 12.5 for more information on rank and percentile threshold rules.

-Students are ranked with their entering class unless they have started a joint or dual degree program, or if they otherwise fall out of sequence with their class due to a leave of absence or reduction in credit load.
-Any student who fails to complete at least three A-F graded law credits in a given academic year will not be ranked, and his or her previous year’s ranking will remain valid.
+Students are ranked with their entering class unless they have started a dual degree program, or if they otherwise fall out of sequence with their class due to a leave of absence or reduction in credit load.
+Any student who fails to complete at least three A-F graded law credits in a given semester will not be ranked, and his or her previous semester’s ranking will remain valid.
 See Academic Rule 12.5(a).

 The Law School posts class performance via percentile thresholds.
 These threshold amounts are reported at both the Top 10% and the Top Third of each respective class.
-Percentile Thresholds for each class are listed on the Student Forms page under “Class Ranks & Quartiles.”
-Students should report their performance by stating their cumulative grade point average, and which threshold they either fall within or are nearest to, providing the official reported grade point average range for the applicable quartile.
+Percentile Thresholds for each class are listed on the Student Forms page under "Class Ranks & Percentile Thresholds."
+Students should report their performance by stating their cumulative grade point average, and which threshold they either fall within or are nearest to, providing the official reported grade point average threshold for either the Top 10% or Top Third.